Bloopers©, Goofs, Mistakes

 Although Cher is standing in front of the fireplace, it vanishes in her close-ups.

-Cher's eyes vanish for a second while watching Matilda.
+Cher's eyes disappear for a second while watching Matilda.

 Why doesn't Meekly warn the kids about the high tide?
 They would've rushed right back to the mainland.
 Does he want potential snoopers to be trapped on the island to possibly learn about his gold-smelting operation?